rlrangel/DEMLab/README.md

 [![Release][release_image]][releases_link] [![License][license_image]][license_link] [![FileExchange][file_exchange_image]][file_exchange_link] [![DOI][zenodo_image]][zenodo_link]

 DEMLab is a program for performing numerical simulations of particle systems using the Discrete Element Method (DEM).
+This program uses the Discrete Element Method (DEM) to simulate particulate systems.

 Its purpose is to offer a modular environment for readily implementing and testing DEM models in small to medium-scale problems.
+The program is designed to be a modular and extensible tool to allow testing of different models and formulations.

 ## Table of Contents
 - [Main Features](#main-features)